-Chairman and Leslie Haney are proud graduates of Boylan Catholic High School.
-Leslie followed the path to become a Special Education teacher and Autism Team member with Rockford Public Schools, while Frank pursued his higher education with degrees from Rock Valley College (AA,) Rockford University (BA,) and Lewis University (Masters in Organizational Leadership.)
+The Chairman is a proud graduate of Boylan Catholic High School.
+He is a first-generation college student who pursued his higher education with degrees from Rock Valley College (AA,) Rockford University (BA,) and Lewis University (Masters in Organizational Leadership).

 Chairman Haney has long participated as a volunteer in his community, including:

 He was first elected to the Rock Valley College Board of Trustees in April 2013.
 He was twice chosen by his peers to lead the Board as Chairman.
-As a part of the Board, he had part in a number of notable advancements such as:
+As a part of the Board, he had part in a number of notable workforce development initiatives: